hoanthien2017/Employee_absenteeism_analysis/README.md

 **Filter and remove ids recorded with more than 10 hours of absence per day**
 - Action: Use sql to isolate data that has more than 10 hours of absence per day.
-- Results: Filter and remove 40 ids recorded absent for more than 10 hours/day.
+- Outcome: Filter and remove 40 ids recorded absent for more than 10 hours/day.

 ### Data exploratory